 If you’ve designed your outdoor kitchen exactly how you want it, you want to be able to use that space for as many months out of the year as possible.
 To help achieve that goal, consider the installation of various heating systems.

-Whether you go with infrared heaters or a natural wood-burning fireplace, you can easily make your cooking area usable for ten months out of the year rather than six.
+Whether you go with Infratech infrared heaters or a natural wood-burning fireplace, you can easily make your outdoor kitchen in Virginia or Maryland usable for ten months out of the year rather than six.
 For avid entertainers and cooks, having an outdoor space that remains comfortable for you and your guests for those extra months means you don’t have to sacrifice doing what you love just because the weather isn’t cooperating.